-b)Share based payment
+(f) Share based payment

-The Group initially measures the cost of cashsettled transactions with employees using a binomial model to determine the fair value of the liability incurred.
-Estimating fair value for sharebased payment transactions requires determination of the most appropriate valuation model, which is dependent on the terms and conditions of the grant.
-This estimate also requires determination of the most appropriate inputs to the valuation model including the expected life of the share option, and dividend yield and making volatility assumptions about them.
-For cash-settled sharebased payment transactions, the liability needs to be remeasured at the end of each reporting period up to the date of settlement, with any changes in fair value recognised in the Profit and Loss.
-This requires a reassessment of the estimates used at the end of each reporting period
+The Group initially measures the cost of cash-settled transactions with employees using a binomial model to determine the fair value of the liability incurred.
+Estimating fair value for share-based payment transactions requires determination of the most appropriate valuation model, which is dependent on the terms and conditions of the grant.
+This estimate also requires determination of the most appropriate inputs to the valuation model including the expected life of the share option, volatility and dividend yield and making assumptions about them.
+For cash-settled share-based payment transactions, the liability needs to be remeasured at the end of each reporting period up to the date of settlement, with any changes in fair value recognised in the Profit and Loss.
+This requires a reassessment of the estimates used at the end of each reporting period.